SELECT

 ORDER BY

 The ORDER BY clause sorts a result set by one or more output expressions.
 ORDER BY is evaluated as the last step after any GROUP BY or HAVING clause.
 ASC and DESC determine whether results are sorted in ascending or descending order.
 When the clause contains multiple expressions, the result set is sorted according to the first expression.
-Then the second expression is applied to rows that have matching values from the first expression, and so on.
+Rows with the same values for the first expression are then sorted by the second expression, and this process continues for subsequent expressions.

-The NULLS FIRST and NULLS LAST options can be used to determine whether nulls appear before or after non-null values in the sort ordering.
-By default, null values sort as if larger than any non-null value; that is, NULLS FIRST is the default for DESC order, and NULLS LAST is the default for ASC order.
+The NULLS FIRST and NULLS LAST options can be used to determine whether NULL values appear before or after non-NULL values in the sort order.
+By default, NULL values are considered greater than any non-NULL value.
+NULLS FIRST is the default for descending order, and NULLS LAST is the default for ascending order.

 Syntax